This Norfolk Seafood is such a good recipe and so simple to make. The story behind this recipe is interesting.

 You will want to have all ingredients handy, as you need to work quickly.
 If it’s shrimp, they are done when they curl and turn pink and if it’s langoustines or crab, they just need to be heated through.
 It’s 2-3 minutes max.

 Then remove the seafood with a slotted spoon and set aside in your serving plates and then reduce the sauce down by half and pour over the seafood and serve.
-You will love it and Buck would be proud.
+You will love it and Buck would be so proud.

 Just like the author of this article, I found my type of seafood, Norfolk style at Chrisfields, in DC.
 Will try cook that style at home and in my favorite seafood restaurants.